 Exploration, investigation, and the challenging of one’s self are the three pillars of the Mount de Sales visual arts program.
 Art is an avenue for processing what is happening in one’s life.
 As our world has become more unpredictable, art is an ideal outlet for coping with and expressing one’s emotions during such uncertainty.
-Whether at home or in class the MDS art program is designed to challenge and encourage all students.
+The MDS art program is designed to challenge and encourage all students.

 For students who aspire to be an artist, it is recommended that they begin with Art 1, move to Advanced Art and then finish with AP Art.
 While these classes explore a variety of media, there are also classes that will allow students to focus on moving towards mastery in photography or ceramics.